 It is not a common eye condition, but it is also not rare.
 Keratoconus can occur in 1 of every 2000 people in Australia.

 Symptoms of Keratoconus

-Keratoconus is most common for people in their early teens and early 20s.
+Keratoconus can start at a very young age.
+It is most common for people in their early teens and early 20s.
 Symptoms slowly aggravate over time.
 In most cases, it can settle by the mid-30s.

 Symptoms of keratoconus include:

 - Blurring and distortion of vision — Keratoconus can also cause double and ghost-like visions.